HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 The median page weight for a desktop page, as measured in October 2024 is 2,652 KB, for mobile it's a slightly lower, but still weighty 2,311 KB.

 Compared to 2022's chapter, both figures are higher, with the median desktop page being 2,312 KB and for mobile it was 2,037 KB.
-2024's Mobile page is just 1 KB lighter than 2022's desktop page.In October 2024, the median page weight for a desktop page was 2,652 KB, while the median page weight for a mobile page was 2,311 KB.
+2024's Mobile page is just 1 KB lighter than 2022's desktop page.
+In October 2024, the median page weight for a desktop page was 2,652 KB, while the median page weight for a mobile page was 2,311 KB.

 Both of these figures are higher than those from 2022.
 In 2022, the median page weight for a desktop page was 2,312 KB, and the median page weight for a mobile page was 2,037 KB.
 Notably, 2024's mobile page weight is only 1 KB lighter than 2022's desktop page weight.